mantidproject/mantid/docs/source/workbench/plotwindow.rst

 In the "Curves" tab you can change the properties of curves within your figure.
 The drop down menu at the top gives a list of the curves present in the figure, you can select the curve you want to modify.
-From here you can change the style and colour of the curve, as well as add point markers.
-You can also change the label of the curve.
+From here you can change the style and colour of the curve, as well as add point markers and change its label.
 To make sure the legend is updated ensure you have ticked the "(Re-)Generate automatic legend" box on the "Axes" tab.

-You can set default settings using Matplotlib's rcParams for a guide to this see :ref:`Change Matplotlib Defaults <mplDefaults>`.
+You can set default settings using Matplotlib's :code:`rcParams` for a guide to this see :ref:`Change Matplotlib Defaults <mplDefaults>`.

 Fitting